 Use PayPal to pay with these credit cards (PayPal account not necessary).
 PayPal is "fast, free and secure" and allows payment by credit card or electronic withdrawal from a bank account.
 Checks (in U.S. dollars, drawn on a U.S. bank) or money orders (domestic only) made payable to the TAT Foundation are also accepted if received by the registration deadline.

-Become a TAT member for $40 before March 15th and register at the discounted member prices.
+Become a TAT member for $40 on or before March 14th and register at the discounted member prices.

 Visit our membership page for information about TAT memberships.

 * The TAT Foundation hosts four public events each year.
 Registration fees vary depending on the event location.
 Because we are an all-volunteer organization, please allow up to 5 business days before receiving confirmation of your payment.
 See our membership overview or email if you have questions about registration fees.

 Space is limited, so registration is required.
 The deadline for registration is Monday, April 8th.
 Upon receipt of your registration, a packet containing information on lodging and driving directions will be sent to you.
 You may cancel your registration on or before April 8th and receive a refund, minus a $5 handling fee.
 Cancellations after April 8th will not be refunded.
 Because ADA-compliant facilities are limited in the Stable Lodge, persons with a disability should contact before registering.

 Lunches on Saturday and Sunday and dinner on Saturday are catered from a local establishment.
 Continental breakfasts are potluck style for Saturday and Sunday and include cereal, pastries, fruit, juice, bagels, etc. As a good rule-of-thumb, we ask that each TAT member bring enough breakfast food to feed 8 people.
 All meals are included for non-members.
 TAT will provide coffee and tea.

 Sorry, we cannot reduce fees for those who prefer to bring their own food.